Water pollution in the United States: 2015 Gold King Mine spill

 On August 5, 2015, workers on the Gold King Mine in Silverton, Colorado released 3 million gallons of toxic wastewater when attempting to add a tap to the tailing pond for the mine.
 The wastewater carried unsafe levels of heavy metals, with some parts of the river testing for hundreds of times over their limits.

+Washington DC Potomac sewage spill

+On January 19, 2026, a major sewer pipe collapsed, causing more than 300 million gallons of raw sewage and wastewater to flow into the Potomac River.
+DC Water installed a bypass system that diverted sewage upstream of the collapse into a quarter-mile dry portion of the Chesapeake and Ohio Canal and carried the wastewater 2,700 feet (820 m) before the water entered a non-damaged part of the pipe downstream.
+The bypass was activated on January 24 and captured the majority of the wastewater.
+The bypass was later enhanced with additional pumps, bringing water into the canal to add capacity and redundancy.
+On March 14, 2026 the emergency repair efforts were completed, and full flow returned to the interceptor pipe.
+DC Water began new long-term work to rehabilitate and strengthen the pipe.

 Regulations

 Historical

 During the late 19th century, there was little federal government attention paid to what were considered to be local environmental and health problems.
 A few states, including Massachusetts, New Jersey, Connecticut and Rhode Island, investigated industrial pollution problems on certain rivers within their respective boundaries but did not issue orders or regulations for the identified industries.
 The only federal legislation to address water pollution during this era was the Rivers and Harbors Act of 1899.
 In the 1899 law, Congress prohibited the dumping of "refuse"—debris that interfered with navigation—but other forms of pollution (e.g. sewage, food waste, chemical waste, oil spills) were not addressed.
 In 1924, to address oil spills in harbors, Congress passed the Oil Pollution Act.
 The law provided for penalties in the event of oil spills, but they were applicable only to vessels in coastal waters.

 In the early 20th century the United States Public Health Service (PHS) began to investigate incidents of waterborne disease and drinking water contamination.
 In 1914 the agency published a set of drinking water standards that were applicable only to interstate common carriers such as railroads.
 PHS did not have the authority to issue broad pollution control regulations, but it published recommended standards for municipal water systems (which later influenced the adoption and implementation of the Safe Drinking Water Act in the 1970s).
 In 1922 the American Water Works Association issued a report identifying a range of industries that were pollution sources, including mining, food processing, chemical and dye works, oil wells and refineries, metal working, textiles, leather tanning, and pulp and paper mills.
 However these industrial sources were not extensively studied at that time, and the principal focus of most public health professionals was on biological contamination of water from untreated sewage.